-This is the fourth essay in a 23-part series about the James Bond cinemas.
+This essay on Thunderball is the 4th in a 24-part series about the James Bond cinemas.
 I encourage everyone to comment and join in on an extended conversation about not only the films themselves, but cinematic trends, political and other external influences on the series’ tone and direction.

 by James David Patrick

 Contrary to popular belief, George Lucas didn’t invent the blockbuster event movie; Star Wars merely renewed (perhaps perfected) the novelty of movies as the grand spectacle.